 In this guide, you’ll gain insight into this high-growth job and learn how to become a supply chain manager.

 Supply chain managers are responsible for overseeing the import, export, and sometimes the creation of raw materials or finished products for a company.
-They might monitor the lifecycle of the product manufacturing process, ensuring the factories have enough supplies and then managing the distribution to warehouses in various countries.
+They monitor the lifecycle of the product manufacturing process, ensuring the factories have enough supplies.
+They manage the distribution and product flow from factory to warehouse in various countries.

-A step up from supply chain analysts, supply chain managers are adept at managing operations overseas using software tools like SAP or Oracle, and maintaining communications with teams by visiting them every so often.
-A supply chain manager might be in charge of different parts of the supply chain process.
-For larger companies with robust supply chains, a manager might focus on just one area, such as demand planning or logistics.
+A step up from supply chain analysts, supply chain managers often hold a leadership role in an organization.
+They manage the operations overseas using software tools like SAP or Oracle, and maintaining communications with teams by email or phone calls.
+For larger companies with robust supply chains, a manager might focus on an area such as demand planning or logistics.

-Typically, supply chain managers work in an office environment where they can oversee day-to-day operations—either in a company’s headquarters (with other departments), or near the production facility itself.
+Supply chain managers typically work in an office environment where they can oversee day-to-day operations—either in a company’s headquarters (with other departments), or near the production facility itself.
 They may occasionally travel to other manufacturing sites or visit new vendors to find raw materials suppliers.

 As a supply chain manager, you’ll be managing teams and leading the strategy toward more efficient, cost-effective production timelines.
 Here’s what you can expect your day-to-day tasks to be: